jmourabarbosa/jmourabarbosa.github.io/_pages/about.md

 Before enrolling in a PhD program in Barcelona, I traveled within Central America for a year, where I developed a passion for street photography.
 Please take a look at some of my pictures at my [Street Photography](https://fuji360.tumblr.com/archive) corner.

 During my 6-year long PhD in Albert Compte’s lab I spent most of my time in rooftop barbecues organised by Genis.
 In my free time, I focused on the possible neural mechanisms of working memory.
-Because I am now a postdoc, I don't have much free time anymore, so I hope I can finally focus full time on Genis' barbecues.
+Because I am now a postdoc, I don't have much free time anymore, so I hope I can finally focus full time on barbecues.